harrycresswell/harry/site/content/articles/design-system-methodoloy.md

 Below you will find several resources which I’ve found invaluable in understanding the UI design system process.
 I hope you find some useful.
 Something I remind myself often, is don’t be afraid to create your own methods for understanding and work with design.

-There’s no silver bullets when it comes to building design systems, each project will have it’s own unique requirements, so don’t follow any method blindly.
+Remember, there’s no silver bullets when it comes to building UI design systems, each project will have it’s own unique requirements, so don’t follow any method blindly.

 As designers it is our responsibility to think deeply and consciously about the work we create.
 Putting out work which has a positive impact and genuinely solves problems for the long term.

+_I explore the ideas found in this article in more detail [over on Medium](https://medium.com/@harrycresswell).
+If you have a question about UI design or building systems in Sketch, [drop me a tweet](https://twitter.com/harrycresswell) and let’s have a chat about it._

 ## Resources